yonasuriv/GitHubAvtomata/README.md

 # GitHub Avtomata

 ### Installation
-Simply download the file: **githubavtomata.sh** and run it on the terminal using:
+Simply download the file **githubavtomata.sh** and run it on the terminal using:

 ```sh githubavtomata.sh```